-Criminal justice degrees will always be about good guys vs. bad guys.
-Follow along to learn more.

 Criminal justice degrees will always be about good guys vs. bad guys, but in recent years the bad guys have gotten much more sophisticated and sinister.
 Fortunately, in colleges and universities that offer criminal justice degrees, administrators are responding to that challenge, as are students willing to take the risks to make our country safer.

 Criminal justice careers typically fall into one of two categories: law enforcement or legal.
-Law enforcement refers to careers related to the practice of criminal justice, like policing and those that deal with the causes of criminal behavior and society’s response to crime, like forensic psychology and criminology.
-Legal careers focus on providing legal services to individuals and businesses as a legal representative or as a public official in the courts.
+Law enforcement refers to careers related to the practice of criminal justice, like policing, and those that deal with the causes of criminal behavior and society’s response to crime, like forensic psychology and criminology.
+Legal careers focus on providing legal services to individuals and businesses as legal representatives or as public officials in the courts.
 The 10 Criminal justice “majors” listed below, are in alphabetical order.

 Border Patrol Agent